zpainter/iassist/content/conferences/iassist2025/faq.md

 The conference will take place at Bristol, UK from June 3-6, 2025.
 Workshops will be held on the [University West of England Bristol campus <span class="fas fa-external-link-alt"></span>](https://www.uwe.ac.uk/), and the conference sessions will be at the [Mercure Bristol Grand Hotel <span class="fas fa-external-link-alt"></span>](https://all.accor.com/hotel/A0I2/index.en.shtml).

-### How to get to the Bristol downtown / Hotel / from the nearest airports?
+### How to get to the Bristol downtown / hotel / from the nearest airports?

-TBA
+See [Travelling to Bristol <span class="fas fa-external-link-alt"></span>](https://visitbristol.co.uk/plan-your-visit/travel-information/travelling-to-bristol/) by Visit Bristol.

 ### Where will the workshops take place?